-✙ how can I help you?
+how can I help you?

 Therefore, what has worked for me might not be optimal for you.
 And as long as we’ve not been perfected by God’s Holy Spirit we all carry a major beam in our own eyes.

 I’m no exception to that rule.
-As a matter of fact: I’m still less than half the servant I ought to be.
+As a matter of fact: I’m probably still less than half the servant I ought to be.

-Therefore, you should never outsource the responsibility for your own spiritual progress and wellbeing to someone else (a spiritual father, a guru, etcetera).
+In other words: you should never outsource the responsibility for your own spiritual progress and wellbeing to someone else (a spiritual father, a guru, etcetera).

-God (+) gave us all a free will.
+Because God (+) gave us all a free will.
 And this means ultimately that you’ve always been - and always will remain - responsible for your own decisions and spiritual progress.

 In the wise and experienced words of Ignatius Brianchaninov, who lived his life from 1806 until 1867: